Categories

 AJ Bell: Mark Gardner Award for Journalism

 We are delighted to share the success of Mia Willemsen, the recipient of the newly instated Mark Gardner Award for Journalism, funded by AJ Bell.
 Mia, a third-year BA Hons Broadcast Journalism student, was honoured with this award for her outstanding writing skills.
-The AJ Bell Journalism Award, established in memory of a valued colleague, aims to recognize, and support aspiring journalists.
+The AJ Bell Journalism Award, established in memory of a valued colleague, aims to recognise and support aspiring journalists.
 Mia’s achievement not only highlights her talent but also reflects the dedication and hard work she has put into her studies.

 Mia’s winning article, which you can read more about here, impressed the judges with its unique voice, insightful perspective, and engaging style.
 Her writing not only demonstrated a deep understanding of the subject matter but also showcased her ability to connect with audiences on a personal level.
 Daniel Coatsworth, Editor at AJ Bell, described her writing as, ‘honest and instantly full of personality.’
 Daniel also went onto say, ‘The AJ Bell Mark Gardner Journalism Award was designed to recognise emerging talent at university level and to give the winner a step up by publishing their article in Shares magazine and by providing a financial contribution as they head towards graduation and put their studies and experience to work in a professional environment.